devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 You want your static content to be securely hosted.
 AWS offers a free service for managing SSL certificates when they are used for AWS services such as CloudFront.

 1. Open the AWS browser console and navigate to the AWS Certificate Manager service.
-1. Click on `Request certificate`.
+1. Click on `Request a certificate`.
 1. Select `Request a public certificate` and press `Next`.
 1. Enter your fully qualified domain name and use `DNS validation`.
 This will either automatically verify your domain name if you are using Route53, or give you instructions for what you need to add to your DNS records in order for the validation to be successful.